segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 You can allowlist Segment's custom IP `52.25.130.38/32` while authorizing Segment to write in to your Redshift or Postgres port.

-If you're in the EU region, use CIDR `3.251.148.96/29`.

-> **Note**: EU workspace regions are currently in beta.
-If you would like to learn more about the beta, please contact your account manager.
+**EU workspace regions are currently in beta.**  If you're in the EU region and participating in the public beta program, use CIDR `3.251.148.96/29`.
+To learn more about the public beta for EU workspace locations, contact your account manager.

 BigQuery does not require allowlisting an IP address.
-To learn how to set up BigQuery, check out Segment's BigQuery [set up guide](/docs/connections/storage/catalog/bigquery/#getting-started)
+To learn how to set up BigQuery, check out Segment's BigQuery [set up guide](/docs/connections/storage/catalog/bigquery/#getting-started).

 ## Will Segment sync my historical data?